 There are plenty of things you can serve with vegan baked hot dogs, like, of course, potato chips.
 However, if you’re hoping for something heartier (and healthier), you could make a batch of air fryer french fries.
 Or how about some baked sweet potato tater tots?

 Looking for something different?
-Try these Vegan Hot Dogs with four different toppings!
+Try these Vegan Hot Dogs with four other toppings.

 Simple, delicious, comfort food — definitely part of what I hope to be many more interesting days to come.